Tuesday, November 13, 2007

 Next week, I am speaking on a panel for the law offices of Vincent Bonazzolli.
 His office specializes in estate planning and he runs informational seminars for his clients and their families.
 His office is in Lynnfield, MA and I have found him and his office staff to be extremely professional and great to work with.

+The other members of the panel will be Dianne Savistano of HealthAssist.
 Healthassist offers expert consulting, coaching, information and assistance to demystify healthcare and help consumers make the best decisions for their health.
 She is particularly helpful with helping people with a hard diagnosis (cancer) and helping them navigate through the insurance and the healthcare decisions.

 Eileen Berman of Independent Living Solutions.
 Eileen is an excellent Geriatric Care Manager that works with families all over the North Shore.
 Right at Home works with her to help many clients.

-provides home safety, modification and property maintenance service specializing in the needs of senior home owners.
+Dick Cote of Good Life Providers will also be on the panel.
+This service provides home safety, modification and property maintenance service specializing in the needs of senior home owners.
 Ongoing maintenance is critical to maintaining a safe and comfortable home as well as enhancing the property value while preventing minor problems from developing into major headaches.
 I am honored to be presenting with them all

 Sunday, September 16, 2007